 Chemical disinfection systems use the same method of disinfection as public water treatment facilities: chlorine disinfection.

 A chemical disinfection system sends water into a tank, then injects the water with a measured amount of chlorine.
 The water stays in the tank for as long as it takes for the chlorine to take effect.
 Then, the chlorine leaves the tank and passes through a carbon filter, which reduces the chlorine to a level that’s safe to drink.
 Chemical disinfection is a highly effective way to remove coliform bacteria, but some people don’t feel comfortable adding chemicals to their water.

 Water distillers work by heating up contaminated drinking water to boiling point, causing it to evaporate and condense.
 When water evaporates, the majority of harmful contaminants, bacteria included, are unable to turn into a gaseous form.
 They remain in the boiling chamber, and can be washed or wiped away after use.

 The condensed water drips out of a distiller into a clean, separate pitcher, preventing re-contamination of the water.
 Distillers are a good option for removing bacteria from small amounts of water, but because the distillation process is long, they don’t tend to be best for consistent use for the average family.

-In the RO process, water flows through a series of filters, before passing through a reverse osmosis membrane.
+In the reverse osmosis process, water flows through a series of filters, before passing through a reverse osmosis membrane.
 This membrane contains thousands of tiny micro-pores that allow only the smallest water particles to pass through.
 Any coliform bacteria in drinking water gets flushed away with the rest of the contaminating particles down the water waste pipe.

 Other Lab Tested Filters